Norwich Castle: Artifacts

 The Happisburgh hand axe is made of flint, and measures 12.2 cm × 7.8 cm.
 The discovery of this Lower Palaeolithic hand axe in 2000 along the Norfolk coast at Happisburgh transformed our understanding of early human occupation in Britain.
 Dated and shown to be 500,000 years old, it is amongst the oldest handaxes ever discovered in the UK.
 Analysis of pollen in the silt allowed the archaeologists to build a picture of temperate woodland with the existence of pine, alder, oak, elm and hornbeam trees in evidence at the time the handaxe was made.

 Torcs were a characteristic neck ring used in the Iron Age across Europe.
 They would have been worn by prominent people within society as a symbol of status and power.
 The rare tubular gold torc known as the Gold Tubular Torc came from the Snettisham Treasure.
 It was found in 1948 at Snettisham, alongside a large number of other torcs, carefully disposed in the ground, confirming that burial rituals had great significance within the people of Late Iron Age Norfolk.

+Present among the museum's collection is a copy of the death mask of Guiseppe Marco Fieschi, who in 1835 attempted to assassinate Louis Phillipe, the last King of France.
+The mask shows evidence of the facial and head injuries he received during the attempt.

 The Cavalry Parade Helmet and Visor was found in the River Wensum at Worthing in 1947 and 1950 respectively.
 The items, of Roman origin, date to the first half of the third century CE.
 They are an important testimony of the presence of Roman army personnel in central Norfolk during the later period of the Roman occupation.
 The helmet is made from a single sheet of gilded bronze, highly decorated as to represent a feathered eagle's head on the crest, foliate-tailed beasts on either side and a plain triangular front panel with feather borders on either side at the top, with the lower ends terminating in birds' heads.
 The visor mask complements the helmet by carrying similar repoussé decoration, depicting Mars on one side and Victory on the other.
 These two objects are not a fitting pair, although they can be considered together as each would have originally had been coupled with a similar complementary object.